soli-rsa/soli-rsa.github.io/stargazer/index.md

 I made you stay up and wait for me.
 Only for me not to pitch up again.
 "I was at work...🤷‍♂️" yes, I know but the fact that i couldn't make yet another one of our commitments is an illness to me.

 I thought of punishing myself and staying up until you wake up but then quickly remembered that doesn't do neither of us any good.
-Instead I chose to take that time and throw it into something creative, something that is apologetically about the two of us but most importantly **something that reminds me of you**.
+Instead I chose to take that time and throw it into something creative, something that is unapologetically about the two of us but most importantly **something that reminds me of you**.

 *This is my first time writing to you and it frustrates me that I'm starting off with an apology.*